 NEARLY one in four adults are affected by anxiety or depression every year and, while the number of people with mental health problems hasn’t changed significantly, it seems the pressures of modern-day living are making it harder for people to cope.

-With over 8 million cases of anxiety reported in the UK every year, coupled with depression, the awareness around mental health problems is achieving greater prominence.
+With anxiety and depression touching so many people, the awareness around mental health problems is achieving greater prominence.
 There’s no denying the urgent need for paying greater attention to our mental wellbeing.

-International World Mental Health day on October 10 is a perfect opportunity to highlight the value of exercise for supporting our mental health – and how blackcurrants can play their part in helping us cope with everyday stress.
+International World Mental Health day is a perfect opportunity to highlight the value of exercise for supporting our mental health – and how blackcurrants may play their part in helping us cope with everyday stress.

 Even just half an hour of exercise is a great mood-improver